 Serrano readily admits his days of jumping straight up and making simultaneous board-breaking, double jumping front kicks are over.
 But at the same time, he hasn’t let his left ventricular assist device sideline him.
 As Dr. Pal predicted, the thoracotomy greatly aided Serrano’s recovery, but when he ventured back to practicing, he initially found that wearing the pack that holds the unit’s battery and controller threw off his balance.
 He fixed that with a waist pack that he said is easy to wear and barely visible.
 And as his recent strong performance in New York with the Okinawan masters shows, he’s still got some kick left in his game.

 Today, Serrano savors his second shot at life.
-He chuckles as his twins, now 4, proudly present him with handmade birthday presents and shower him with attention.
+He chuckles as his twins, who will turn 6 in April, proudly present him with handmade birthday presents and shower him with attention.
 “Every day I spend with these kids is one more day I’ve been blessed with life,” he said.
-His wife has been “a rock” of support and he’s confident in transitioning operation of the dojos to his managers.
+His wife has been “a rock” of support and he’s confident in transitioning the operation of the dojos to his managers.

 “I’m heavier, older, uglier and physically challenged, but I have a beautiful wife, twins and a team behind me,” Serrano said.
 “I look for the silver lining in every cloud.”